 Q: How are participants seated?

 A: Participants will be seated by event staff after check-in.
-Participants are expected to remain seated throughout the ceremony before participating in the recessional.
+Participants are expected to remain for the duration of the entire ceremony.

 Q: How will they know when to say my name?